 - Tell you it denied your application (or took other adverse actions)

-- Provide you the numerical credit score it used in taking adverse action and the key factors that adversely affected your score;
+- Provide you the numerical credit score it used in taking the adverse action and the key factors that affected your score

 - Give you the name, address, and telephone number of the credit reporting company that provided the report

-- Tell you about your right to get a free copy of your credit report from the credit reporting company that furnished it within 60 days of your adverse action notice; and
+- Tell you about your right to get a free copy of your credit report from the credit reporting company that provided it within 60 days of your adverse action notice

 - Explain the process for fixing mistakes or adding missing items to your report

-If a lender rejects your loan application, the Equal Credit Opportunity Act (ECOA), requires it to tell you the specific reasons your application was rejected or tell you that you have the right to learn the reasons if you ask within 60 days.
+If a lender rejects your loan application, it’s required under the Equal Credit Opportunity Act (ECOA) to tell you the specific reasons your application was rejected or tell you that you have the right to learn the reasons if you ask within 60 days.

 Credit discrimination is illegal.
-Under the Equal Credit Opportunity Act a creditor cannot discriminate in any credit transaction, including mortgages, against any applicant because of these factors:
+Under the Equal Credit Opportunity Act, a creditor can't discriminate in any credit transaction, including mortgages, against any applicant because of these factors:

 - National origin